apereo/apereo.github.io/_posts/cas/2018-02-06-cas52-gettingstarted-overlay.md

 # Configuration

-I am going to skip over the configuartion of `/etc/cas/config` and all that it deals with.
+I am going to skip over the configuration of `/etc/cas/config` and all that it deals with.
 If you need the reference, you may always [use this guide](https://apereo.github.io/cas/5.2.x/installation/Configuration-Management.html) to study various aspects of CAS configuration.

 Suffice it to say that, quite simply, CAS deployment expects *the main* configuration file to be found under `/etc/cas/config/cas.properties`.
-This is a key-value store that is able to dictate and alter behavior of the running CAS software.
+This is a key-value store that is able to dictate and alter the behavior of the running CAS software.

 As an example, you might encouter something like: